mrOranger/Javascript/Typescript/README.md

 ### Literal Type

-Up to this point, shall we declare a `Enum` every time we would like to use some specific placeholders for a variable?
+Up to this point, shall we declare a enum every time we would like to use some specific placeholders for a variable?
 Well, fortunately no, because we can also specify a parameter or a variable to be a new type that we are defining up to this moment.
-This particular notation is known as `literal type`, and we can see them here by reviewing the previous example:
+This particular notation is known as **literal type**, and we can see them here by reviewing the previous example:

 ```typescript
 const currentStatus: 'okay' | 'bad-request' | 'internal-error';